Investors With Substantial Losses Have Opportunity to Lead the DiDi Global Inc. Class Action Lawsuit

-DIDI INVESTOR ALERT Investors With Substantial Losses Have Opportunity to Lead the DiDi Global Inc. Class Action Lawsuit
+DIDI INVESTOR NOTICE Investors With Substantial Losses Have Opportunity to Lead the DiDi Global Inc. Class Action Lawsuit

 If you suffered substantial losses and wish to serve as lead plaintiff of the DiDi class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
 Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez@rgrdlaw.com.
 Lead plaintiff motions for the DiDi class action lawsuit must be filed with the court no later than September 7, 2021.